-After 3 years we expect to have achieved the following outcomes.
+After 3 years we would have expected to have achieved the following outcomes.

-We aim to have no gap between PP children, and those identified as eligible under the recovery programme, and non-PP children within the following target areas.
+We aim to have identified the gap between PP children, and those identified as eligible under the recovery programme, and non-PP children within the following target areas.
+With a plan in place (new strategy)